 If we take God’s authority seriously, and that authority is invested in his word, we should be very careful about what we say in his name.
 We know the scriptures are God’s word and it is authoritative so why do we not stick to it?
 Why do we not say what is written and not presume the particulars.
 It is not that God cannot do all those wonderful things but making specific declarations about what the only sovereign’s intentions is just presumptuous.
 I am a firm believer in prophecy, that God moves people to speak and act his will both knowingly and unknowingly.
-Yet the difference there is that it is a God initiated and executed act from start to finish using human agency.
+Yet the difference is that it is a God initiated and executed act from start to finish using human agency.
 He is authoritatively acting through a representative.
 That is inspiration in the biblical and not the motivational, feel-good sense.
 If it is God who has indeed spoken, when we imbibe the living word, the Lord himself is actively at work in us and with us.
-Ironically, by being so preoccupied with what we want God to do, we might not recognize what he actually wants to do.
-So instead declaring a “year of divine uplifting” why do we not simply testify as the scriptures do that he is good and faithful, year in and year out, whether things go well or not?
+Ironically, by being so preoccupied with what we want God to do, we might not recognize what he wants to do.
+So instead of declaring a “year of divine uplifting” why do we not simply testify as the scriptures do that he is good and faithful, year in and year out, whether things go well or not?